chelodoz/todo-api-golang/README.md

   - `PATCH /api/v1/todos/{todoId}` : it allows the user to update a todo of a specific id
     - ```JSON
       {
-          "name": "Go to the bank",
+          "name": "Go shopping",
-          "description":"schedule an appointment to the bank",
+          "description":"buy groceries for the week",
       }
-      ```
+  - `GET /api/v1/swagger/` : access the swagger ui to see the api documentation

 ## Project Layout